TerraFusion/pytaf/README.md

 dataset that corresponds to target lat/lon.
 4. Use pytaf.interpolate_nn() function to retrieve values from the source using the indices.
-5. Plot data for comparison or save the interpolated data in HDF5 dataset.
+5. Plot the interpolated data for comparison or save them as an HDF5 dataset.
-6. In the future, may save the data in  netcdf-4 or geotiff.
+6. Alternatively, you may want to save the data in netcdf-4 or geotiff format.

 See [modis2ug.py](modis2ug.py) for the complete code.